Take Care & Control

 Take Care & Control is an album by Death In June, released in 1998.
 This album is a collaboration with Albin Julius (Der Blutharsch), with whom Douglas P. would return to collaborate on the Operation Hummingbird album.
+The tracks "Wolf Angel" and "Circo Massimo" were originally bonus tracks on the first press and Australian CD versions of the album, respectively.
+Both tracks have since been included in later reissues and on streaming.